helix-bridge/relayer/README.md

 Each configuration of bridges is centered on a target chain that receives token assets from other chains.
 Each token asset has its address in both the source and target chains, and the relayer account has a balance for that asset.
 User payments are made using transfer tokens, relayer delivery transactions are paid using target chain gas fees, and no configuration requires a price conversion language machine between them.

-▸ indexer        --- the indexer url, see repo https://github.com/helix-bridge/indexer, it support the helix cross-chain records query API.
+▸ indexer        --- the indexer url, see [helix-indexer](https://github.com/helix-bridge/indexer), it support the helix cross-chain records query API.

 ▸ relayGasLimit  --- use this limit value to send the relay transaction.